-West Yost provided construction management (CM) and inspection services for this $38 million water treatment plant (WTP) improvements project.
-The three-year CM project expanded the Jamieson Canyon WTP from 12 mgd average/16 mgd maximum to 20 mgd average/24 mgd maximum capacity.
-West Yost’s CM team included construction management, resident engineering, inspections, and administrative services, as well as support expertise in process engineering, scheduling, and cost estimating.
+West Yost provided construction management (CM) and inspection services for this $38 million water treatment plant (WTP) improvement project.
+The three-year construction management project expanded the Jamieson Canyon WTP from 12 mgd average/16 mgd maximum to 20 mgd average/24 mgd maximum capacity.
+West Yost’s CM team provided construction management, resident engineering, inspections, and administrative services, as well as support expertise in process engineering, scheduling, and cost estimating.

-Our CM team took a proactive approach to following unique project issues:
+Our CM team took a proactive approach to the following unique project issues: